broeser/sanitor/CONTRIBUTING.md

 ask support questions or ask about this contributing document in an issue.

-If you are interested in private communication (e.g. security notices or job offers), you may send me an email: mail@benedictroeser.de
+If you are interested in private communication (e.g. security notices or job offers), you may email me: mail@benedictroeser.de